antinkuntinovski/codeway-fullstack-case/README.md

 2. Upload the contents of the `dist` folder to your frontend hosting provider.

 3. Set up Firebase Authentication and Firestore rules as needed for security.

+##TROUBLESHOOTING
+- Check the needed ports are empty (3000 for the backend and 8080 for the frontend)
+- If they are being used by another process, either kill that process or change the projects ports
+- Restart the project

 ## PURPOSE
 This project is developed for the case study given by Codeway to Ahmet Bahadır Özer.
 And the only person responsible for the development is solely him.